avinetworks/devops/automation_examples/ariaauto-vcfa/README.md

 # Aria Automation & VCF-A Load Balancer Automation Blueprints

-This repository contains automation blueprints for deploying and managing NSX Advanced Load Balancer (ALB) resources using VMware Aria Automation and VMware Cloud Foundation - Automation (VCF-A).
+This repository contains automation blueprints for deploying and managing VMware Avi Load Balancer (ALB) resources using VMware Aria Automation and VMware Cloud Foundation - Automation (VCF-A).

 ## Overview

-These blueprints demonstrate Infrastructure as Code (IaC) patterns for automated load balancer provisioning across different VMware platforms:
+These blueprints demonstrate Infrastructure as Code (IaC) patterns for automated load balancer provisioning across different VMware platforms using VMware Avi Load Balancer:

-- **Aria Automation (aria_auto/)**: Blueprints for deploying ALB/Avi load balancers in vCenter and NSX-T environments (Aria Automation 8.18.1patch3)
+- **Aria Automation (aria_auto/)**: Blueprints for deploying Avi load balancers in vCenter and NSX-T environments (Aria Automation 8.18.1patch3)
 - **VCF-A (vcf-a/)**: Blueprints for deploying load balancers in VMware Cloud Foundation - Automation using Kubernetes ingress patterns (All Apps orgs in VCF-A 9)

+> **Note**: VMware Avi Load Balancer was formerly known as NSX Advanced Load Balancer (NSX-ALB) or Avi Vantage.
+You may see references to "NSX-ALB in API endpoints, resource types, and legacy documentation.

 ## Directory Structure